vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 Kubernetes objects that impact routing.
 The controller contains multiple controllers inside of it, watching changes in the following:

-- Network Policies (used to program iptables for network access enforcement)
+- Network Policies (used to program IPtables for network access enforcement)
 - Pods (e.g. labels)
 - Namespaces (used to determine if enforcement is needed for the new namespace)
 - Service Accounts (used for setting up Calico